Aliases for EPPK1 Gene

 GeneCards Summary for EPPK1 Gene

 EPPK1 (Epiplakin 1) is a Protein Coding gene.
 Diseases associated with EPPK1 include Melanotic Medulloblastoma and Vater/Vacterl Association.
 Among its related pathways are Cytoskeleton remodeling Neurofilaments.
-GO annotations related to this gene include poly(A) RNA binding.
 An important paralog of this gene is PLEC.

 Cytoskeletal linker protein that connects to intermediate filaments and controls their reorganization in response to stress (PubMed:15671067, PubMed:27206504, PubMed:23398049).
 In response to mechanical stress like wound healing, is associated with the machinery for cellular motility by slowing down keratinocyte migration and proliferation and accelerating keratin bundling in proliferating keratinocytes thus contributing to tissue architecture (PubMed:27206504, PubMed:23398049).
 However in wound healing in corneal epithelium also positively regulates cell differentiation and proliferation and negatively regulates migration thereby controlling corneal epithelium morphogenesis and integrity.
 In response to cellular stress, plays a role in keratin filament reorganization, probably by protecting keratin filaments against disruption.
 During liver and pancreas injuries, plays a protective role by chaperoning disease-induced intermediate filament reorganization (By similarity).